margaretfoster/wto_classification_sim/README.md

 CompareCats.R takes the simulated texts and two helper scripts [compareSlices.R]("compareSlices.R") and [makeROC.R]("makeROC.R").
 It evaluates the Receiver Operating Characteristic (ROC) curve for a series of conditions:

-(1) Comparison model performance for frames with the ground truth tagged at 5%, 10%, and 25% of the data (2) Comparison model performance for simulated texts with low or high frame separation (*gamma*).
+(1) Comparison model performance for frames with the ground truth tagged at 5%, 10%, and 25% of the data.

+(2) Comparison model performance for simulated texts with low or high frame separation (*gamma*).

 [compareSlices.R](./compareSlices.R)